wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 Each player will play one wallflower.

-> Pick out an alias for your wallflower named after a flower.
+> Pick an alias for your wallflower named after a flower.

 Each alias must be a single word flower name and start with a different letter.